Incorrect sample classification in "Electron localization induced by intrinsic anion disorder in a transition metal oxynitride": The logarithmic derivative of

-According to this diagram, in case of data set A, $w(T)$ smoothly runs through a minimum when $T$ decreases from 25~K to 2~K; the minimum is passed at about 15~K. In contrast, the graph of set B exhibits a pronounced hump and a subsequent swale in the intermediate $T$ region, that is between 10.5~K and 4.7~K. Moreover, set B is clearly less dense than set A. Above 10.5~K and below 4.7~K, however, the graphs of sets A and B roughly agree with each other. -- The small shift between these graphs at low $T$ would have been further diminished by ascribing the difference quotients to the respective interval centers, instead of to the lower interval boundaries as done in Ref.\ \onlinecite{Oka.etal.2021}.
+According to the right panel of Fig.\ 1, in case of data set A, $w(T)$ smoothly runs through a minimum when $T$ decreases from 25~K to 2~K. This minimum is passed at about 15~K. Below it, $w(T)$ increases more and more rapidly with decreasing $T$.
+In contrast, when going from high to low $T$, the graph of set B exhibits a pronounced hump and a subsequent swale in the intermediate $T$ region, that is between 10.5~K and 4.7~K, similarly as $w(T)$ for sample 0.96.
+Above 10.5~K and below 4.7~K, however, the graphs of sets A and B roughly agree with each other. -- The small shift between these graphs at low $T$ would have been further diminished by ascribing the difference quotients to the respective interval centres, instead of to the lower interval boundaries as done in Ref.\ \onlinecite{Oka.etal.2021}.
 This way, by utilizing the symmetric difference quotient \cite{numdiff}, the numerical error would have been considerably reduced; see also Appendix C of Ref.\ \onlinecite{Moebius.2019}. --

+There is a further inconsistency in Ref.\ \onlinecite{Oka.etal.2021}: the $T$ values of the $w(T)$ data points of sample 1.02 shown in its Fig.\ 1d (set A) are considerably closer together than the $T$ values of the $\sigma(T)$ data points of this sample presented in its Fig.\ 1c, although the $w_i$ should have been calculated from the $\sigma_i$ via difference quotients. -- The reader can easily check our statement by enlarging Figs.\ 1c and 1d of Ref.\ \onlinecite{Oka.etal.2021} by means of the PDF viewer. -- Remarkably, however, those $\sigma(T)$ data points in Fig.\ 1c relate to the same $T$ values as the $w(T)$ points for sample 1.02 presented in Suppl.\ Fig.\ 5 of Ref.\ \onlinecite{Oka.etal.2021} (set B).

+The most plausible hypothesis on the origin of the inconsistencies uncovered above is the following.
+Worried by the strange peculiarity obvious in Suppl.\ Fig.\ 5, Daichi Oka and co-workers may have remeasured $\sigma(T)$ for sample 1.02 following an improved procedure.
+Unfortunately, however, they may have only updated Fig.\ 1d, letting Fig.\ 1c and Suppl.\ Fig. 5 untouched.

+We now turn back to sample 0.96.
 To render the comparison of samples 0.96 and 1.02 as informative as possible, we use different $w$ scales for the individual samples in the right panel of Fig.\ \ref{fig1}.
 The left scale is valid for sample 0.96; it agrees with the $w$ scale of the left panel of Fig.\ \ref{fig1}.
 The right scale applying to data for sample 1.02 has the same zero as the left one.
-Its unit is chosen such that, at $T = 10.7\ {\rm K}$, the data points for both the samples roughly fall together in this diagram.
+Its unit, however, is chosen such that, at $T = 10.7\ {\rm K}$, the $w(T)$ data points for both the samples roughly fall together in this diagram.